List of EastEnders characters introduced in 1985: Annie Smith

+Kelvin Carpenter

-Kelvin CarpenterKelvin Carpenter, played by Paul J. Medford, is an original EastEnders character.
+Kelvin Carpenter, played by Paul J. Medford, is an original EastEnders character.
 A bright spark and full of initiative, he opens several businesses in Albert Square and even forms a band.
 He is a bit of a heartbreaker in the early years of EastEnders, but he eventually has his heart broken in return, when his middle-aged girlfriend jilts him.
 Always a bit too intelligent for Walford, Kelvin eventually leaves for university and has since married a model wife and has become a songwriter.
 Kelvin Carpenter was one of the original twenty-three characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
 Kelvin was originally intended to be named Kevin, and his father Tony Carpenter was originally named Alan.
 They are the first black characters to appear in the soap.

+Andy O'Brien

-Andy O'BrienAndy O'Brien, played by Ross Davidson, is one of the original characters created for the series.
+Andy O'Brien, played by Ross Davidson, is one of the original characters created for the series.
 Andy makes his appearance one month after the show first broadcast in March 1985.
 Portrayed as altruistic and middle-class, Andy and his partner Debbie (Shirley Cheriton) are an attempt to represent gentrification of the East End.
 Despite Davidson claiming that there had been plans for his character, Andy became the first regular character in EastEnders to be killed off.
 Davidson claims this was due to an altercation between himself and Executive Producer and show creator Julia Smith.
 His death scene aired in August 1986.

+Debbie Wilkins

-Debbie WilkinsDebbie Wilkins, played by Shirley Cheriton, is Walford's first upwardly mobile character.
+Debbie Wilkins, played by Shirley Cheriton, is Walford's first upwardly mobile character.
 She has an on/off relationship with her ill-fated boyfriend Andy O'Brien (Ross Davidson).
 Andy and she tend to be a bit too pretentious for the working class locals of Albert Square.
 Debbie Wilkins is one of the original twenty-three characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
 The character of Debbie along with her boyfriend Andy are an attempt by Holland and Smith to represent the influx of upwardly mobile people that were opting to move to the usually working-class areas of the East End of London.
 Gentrification of the East End was on the increase in the 1980s, and in Holland's experience, the new, wealthier residents were never welcomed or truly accepted within the community, and this was what he hoped to convey on-screen with these two characters.